tomcl/visual2.github.io/testbench.md

 - Do: Test Menu -> Step into test -> Test 1
   - This starts the code with the initial data from the testbench
   - Check the contents of registers and memory, see how this relates to the testbench `IN` data definitions
+- Run `test-> Step into test-> Test 1`
+ - View the data setup in registers and memory to see how the `ptr` inputs work.